Caring for the Artist by Kirstie Richardson

 Having taught in hospitals, hospices and mental health units for over 15 years as a freelance dance artist, I have experienced those moments when it is all too much.
 Thankfully through the good practice of Joe Moran and Dance Art Foundation I have learnt the importance of making sure I have supervision (a one to one session with a qualified therapist to talk about ones work) when I am working in what can sometimes be upsetting or stressful institutions.
 But for those who are working as out-reach artists in a community setting, boundaries and time aside for self-care becomes more tricky and is often seen as a luxury.
 I was struck by a conversation with a young dance artist on the brink of tears wondering why she was finding it all so hard to go from the hospice work in the morning (which incidentally the administration team thought was fantastic that she was doing such great ‘worthy’ work), and then having to go on and teach elsewhere in the afternoon.
 It is wonderful that dance is recognised for being so powerful in these settings but the care for those leading the workshops needs to be taken into consideration, budgeted for and supported fully.

 I would suggest that mentorship and training for young freelancers is imperative before entering into any vulnerable institutions.
-It is crucial that a dancer knows that just because she/he can teach a good session in a certain setting doesn’t mean that they must.
+It is crucial that a dancer knows that just because she/he/they can teach a good session in a certain setting doesn’t mean that they must.
 Knowing where you do and don’t feel comfortable is as important to the teacher as well as the participants.

 If we feel vulnerable or afraid when we are teaching, then we are doing a disservice to those who are most vulnerable within the community.
 The remit for a freelance dancer is so broad that there has to be scope for specialising and saying yes to areas of connection, and no to areas that one feels de-skilled in or unable to cope with.